 11. Think Of Your Normal Contribution, Then Double That

 Here’s the true secret sauce.
 To double or triple your results, you have to double or triple the input you’re providing.
-In other words, if you want your boss, co-workers and/or clients to truly be astounded, offer them something that only you
+In other words, if you want your boss, co-workers and/or clients to truly be astounded, offer them something that only you can provide through your work, and do it with a spirit of gratitude.
+A few tips for doubling or tripling your input are:

 - Think of what you would want to receive if you were the recipient.